 The Best Tom Hanks Monologues

-Tom Hanks is widely regarded as one of the greatest actors who has ever lived.
-As a result, he has been given the opportunity to play a wide range of characters from cops to pilots to soldiers.
-Writers are always eager to give him at least one scene in which the spotlight is all his, and he is able to wrap up the theme of the movie or at least the character he is playing in one tightly written monologue.
+Tom Hanks is widely regarded as one of the greatest living actors working in Hollywood today.
+As a result, he has been given the opportunity to play a wide range of characters from cops to pilots to soldiers to animated cowboys.
+One of his greatest strengths as an actor is his ability to pull off long monologues of dialogue that sum up a scene, a character, or even the film as a whole.
 When Hanks begins a speech, the scene grows quiet and concentrated, and the audience listens with intent ears.
-Below are some of his best monologues in terms of being memorable, well written, and flawlessly performed.
+Below are some of Tom Hanks' best film monologues.

 Apollo 13 (1995) – “You never know what events are going to transpire to get you home.”